-1.4.2 Anatomy of an App
+6.2 Anatomy of an App

-Automations in AppDaemon are performed by creating a piece of code (essentially a Python Class) and then instantiating it as an Object one or more times by configuring it as an App in the configuration file.
+Actions in AppDaemon are performed by creating a piece of code (essentially a Python Class) and then instantiating it as an Object one or more times by configuring it as an App in the configuration file.
 The App is given a chance to register itself for whatever events it wants to subscribe to, and AppDaemon will then make calls back into the Object's code when those events occur, allowing the App to respond to the event with some kind of action.

 The first step is to create a unique file within the apps directory (as defined in the appdaemon section of configuration file - see The Installation Page for further information on the configuration of AppDaemon itself).
-This file is in fact a Python module, and is expected to contain one or more classes derived from the supplied appdaemon class, imported from the supplied appdaemon.plugins.hass.hassapi module.
+This file is in fact a Python module, and is expected to contain one or more classes derived from a supplied appdaemon class or a custom plugin.
+For instance, hass support can be used by importing from the supplied "appdaemon.plugins.hass.hassapi" module.
 The start of an app might look like this: